 That, of course, couldn’t be further from the truth.
 Taking care of our own needs or ‘filling our cup first’ is actually the best thing that we can do for ourselves and those we care about.

 It may be a cliché but when there’s a loss of pressure in an airplane’s cabin, there’s a *very* good (and logical) reason why flight attendants advised us to put oxygen masks on ourselves first, before tending to others.

 After all, if you can’t breathe (and stay alive), there’s no way you’ll be to help others.

 And this is true when it comes to all aspects of life.
 If you don’t tend to your own needs first, it’s unlikely that you’d be in a position to serve others.

-Right about now, you may be asking as to how one can help sharpen their ability to say ‘No’.
+Right about now, you may be asking how one can help sharpen their ability to say ‘No’.

-As I mentioned above, for me, my biggest struggle with saying ‘No’ was the guilt/the possibility of disappointing someone I care about.
+As I mentioned above, for me, my biggest struggle with saying ‘No’ was the guilt or the possibility of disappointing someone I care about.

 Reminding myself when I decline/ pass on a request/invite/opportunity doesn’t equal saying ‘No’ to the person making really helps to look at the situation objectively, rather than emotionally.
 In other words, I’ve learned to separate the decision from the relationship.

 Another powerful realization is that when we say ‘Yes’ to the things or people that we actually wanted to say ‘No’ to, we are opting for short-term comfort (making the other person happy/ not feeling the guilt or awkwardness of saying ‘No’).

 Unfortunately, by doing so we are losing out on the long-term gain; the time & energy that we’re able to invest in our priorities.